 This course provides an introduction to physics-based design, modeling, and control of robotic systems, in particular of robotic arms.
 You will learn basic methodologies and tools, and build a solid foundation that will enable you to move forward in both robotic research (CS327A, CS326) and applications (CS225A).
 Concepts that will be covered in the course are Spatial Transformations; Forward and Inverse Kinematics of Robots; Jacobians; Robot Dynamics, Joint, Cartesian, Operational Space and Force Control as well as Vision-based Control.

 After taking the class, students will be able to

-All learning outcomes are assessed by homework assignments (implementation and pen and paper) as well as through the midterm and final exam.
+All learning outcomes are assessed by homework assignments, midterm and final exam.